Dr Heather Douglas

 The University of New South Wales, Australian Institute of Health Innovation (same

 Australian Institute of Health Innovation

 Lecturer in Psychology, Murdoch Singapore Campus.
 Primary responsibilities included the development and introduction of the Graduate Diploma in Psychology Program at the Murdoch Singapore Campus, teaching into the undergraduate psychology programs offered by Murdoch Singapore, and research and HDR supervision as required.

 For publications that are currently unpublished or in-press, details are shown in italics.

 Journal article (21 outputs)

 Cunningham ML, Douglas H, Boag S, 'General mental ability moderates the link between confidence and integrity test scores', Personality and Individual Differences, 123 94-99 (2018)

-Westbrook JI, Raban MZ, Walter SR, Douglas H, 'Task errors by emergency physicians are associated with interruptions, multitasking, fatigue and working memory capacity: a prospective, direct observation study', BMJ Quality & Safety, 27 655-663 (2018)
+Westbrook JI, Raban MZ, Walter SR, Douglas H, 'Task errors by emergency physicians are associated with interruptions, multitasking, fatigue and working memory capacity: A prospective, direct observation study', BMJ Quality and Safety, 27 655-663 (2018)